ChelzyGraXel/Spotify2023/README.md

 tify['in_shazam_charts'] = pd.to_numeric(tify['streams'],errors='coerce')
 ```

 Using the function _pd.to_numeric_, it automatically converts the data type of a particular column from object to float.
+The `errors='coerce'` is a function in Pandas that tells the program to handle errors by converting invalid or non-convertible values to NaN (Not a Number) instead of raising an error.
+___
 ## 📈 BASIC DESCRIPTIVE STATISTICS
 #### STEP 5.1: Mean, Median, and Standard Deviation
 What are the mean, median, and standard deviation of the streams column?
 In order to output the aforementioned statistical data, the following syntaxes below are used.